Catavory7/Offline-Game-master/README.md

-# One HTML Games & Utils
+# One ZIP file games & Utils

-Built during COVID-19 lockdown in my base.
+Made during class

-### 📃 One Single HTML File
+### 📃 One Single Zip File

 No CSS, Javascript Import.
-All Embedded in One HTML File.
+All Embedded in One Zip File.

 ### 🚚 Super Fast Code Shipping

-Loading Single HTML File... and Done!
+Loading Single File... and Done!

-### 🛒 No Dependency
+### 🛒 No programs

-Full Vanilia Javascript
+Just download and open!

 ### 😈 No code split

-I Gave up Maintenance...
+Yep.

-### ⚠ Support Only PC Chrome Browser
+### ⚠ Support Only Chromebook Browser

-No Mobile Support 🤔
+No Mobile Support? 🤔

 ## [Brick Breaker](https://html-games.surge.sh/brick-breaker)